Browse art courses and workshops. Registration is now open.

 For specific TTC route and schedule information call 416-393-4636 or visit the TTC website.

 Clark Centre for the Arts offers a variety of visual arts workshops for children and adults.
-Browse visual arts courses & workshops online or via the brochure.
+Browse the visual arts courses and workshops online or via the Winter brochure.

 Registration is required.

-Please contact Clark Centre for the Arts, if you have any special needs requirements.
-The Clark Centre for the Arts is excluded from Parks, Forestry and Recreation policies and procedures, including the Welcome Policy.
+Clark Centre for the Arts is excluded from Parks, Forestry & Recreation policies and procedures, including the Welcome Policy.

 About the Artist Residency Program